vallenderlab/vallenderlab.github.io/contact.md

 permalink: /contact/
 ---
 <br>
-### Fill in the form below to ask any questions about our projects.
+### Fill in the form below to ask any questions about our software, projects, or publications.
 <br>
 {% include form.html %}